 The School files informational returns in the federal jurisdiction.
-The School is subject to federal tax examinations by tax authorities for all fiscal years in which informational returns were filed.
+With few exceptions, the School is no longer subject to Federal, state, or local income tax examinations for fiscal years before 2013.

 The School believes that it has appropriate support for the positions taken on its tax returns.
 Nonetheless, the amounts ultimately paid, if any, upon resolution of the issues raised by the taxing authorities may differ materially from the amounts paid.
 Management believes that its nonprofit status would be sustained upon examination.